rcn-ee/ti-opencl/docs/sphinx-doc/source/optimization/examples.rst

 Step 1: Initial optimization for DSP:
   * Convert the float type to uchar
-  * Annotate the kernel with a work-group size attribute

 .. literalinclude:: code/ast.c
    :language: c
    :linenos:

+Step 2:
-Step 2: Switch to using vector types to take advantage of vector instructions available on the DSP:
+  * Switch to using vector types to take advantage of vector instructions available on the DSP
+  * Annotate the kernel with a work-group size attribute

 .. literalinclude:: code/dp.c
    :language: c